Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows median income in Donnybrook is $64,739 and average income is $79,519.
-This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Donnybrook are approximately $70,080 (median) and $86,079 (average) as of September 2025.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Donnybrook is $64,739.
+Average income stands at $79,519.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Donnybrook would be approximately $70,080 (median) and $86,079 (average) as of September 2025.
 Census 2021 income data ranks household, family and personal incomes in Donnybrook between the 78th and 79th percentiles nationally.
-Income brackets indicate 49.4% of individuals earn $1,500 - 2,999, aligning with metropolitan region's 32.8%.
-High housing costs consume 20.1% of income, placing disposable income at the 72nd percentile and SEIFA income ranking in the 6th decile.
+Income brackets indicate that 49.4% of individuals earn between $1,500 - 2,999, aligning with metropolitan region's 32.8%.
+High housing costs consume 20.1% of income, but strong earnings place disposable income at the 72nd percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income